 Built-in test console.
 Pick a method, set headers and a body, hit invoke.
 See the response and the timing without pulling out curl.
 Live logs stream in another tab.

 The Model Context Protocol turns any HTTP endpoint into a tool an LLM agent can call.
-The architecture below shows a scraper we run, split into a public MCP wrapper and a private REST worker so credentials stay isolated.
+The handler below is a complete MCP server - and it's deployed, so you can invoke it right here.

 TOOL = {